pavithra2870/pavithra2870/README.md

-# Hello!
-I'm Pavithra K R
+# hello there.
+Pavithra here
-### Engineering Student & Aspiring Data Scientist | Full-Stack Developer
+### Engineering Student | Looking for internships in SWE, AI and Data

 I am a 3rd-year engineering student passionate about building scalable AI-driven solutions and serverless architectures.